apache/nuttx/Documentation/platforms/arm/tiva/launchxl-cc1312r1/index.rst

 The LaunchXL-CC1312R1 port supports execution from RAM.
-Execution from SRAM as a "safe" way to bring up a new board port without concern about borking the board because of a bad FLASH image.
+Execution from SRAM as a "safe" way to bring up a new board port without concern about bricking the board because of a bad FLASH image.

 if CONFIG_BOOT_RUNFROMFLASH=y is set in the configuration, then the code will build to run from FLASH.
 Otherwise (presumably CONFIG_BOOT_RUNFROMSRAM=y)